Frequently Asked Questions

 What is involved in getting on PrEP?

 At your first visit, you will likely be asked some questions to help you determine if PrEP is a good fit.
 This may include questions about your sexual history and your use of condoms.
+Talk with your healthcare provider about your preferred method of PrEP and if they offer it.

 See: How do I get PrEP?